 The Complete List of the Best Day Hikes in New Zealand

-Don’t have time for a multi-day trek in New Zealand?
-No problem!
+Hiking is one of the best activities on the South Island and if you’re short on time, no problem!
 You can still find endless amounts of beautiful scenery along New Zealand’s amazing day hikes.
 These hikes vary in difficulty just as much as the scenery of the country changes with each kilometer.
-Here’s a look at the best day hikes in New Zeland

 Incredible Hiking Trails in the South Island